When a craft business is a side project, it often means there’s some sort of a shortage of time and money.

 In some situations, you may need more than one sales channel.
 For example, if you want to sell at craft shows but also want shoppers to be able to buy from you after an event, you’ll need an online sales channel.

-In this case, you’d focus the majority of time and money on craft shows and find the quickest, cheapest, and easiest way to set up and maintain an online shop (I think Etsy is the best fit for most businesses, here’s how to determine if it’s worth it for you).
+In this case, focus the majority of time and money on craft shows and find the quickest, cheapest, and easiest way to set up and maintain an online shop (I think Etsy is the best fit for most businesses, here’s how to determine if it’s worth it for you).

 Consider which sales channel is a fit for you and your goals, and one you should spend the majority of your time and money on.